LibreCodeCoop/nextcloud-docker-development/README.md

 ```

 ### Web setup
-Access in the browser using the port mapped in `docker-compose.yml`.
+Access in the browser using the port defined on `HTTP_PORT`.

-Uncheck to setup extra apps to create a clean instalation of NextCloud for development.
+Uncheck to setup extra apps to create a clean instalation of Nextcloud for development.

 After finish the setup, access this url: https://localhost/settings/admin/overview.